 House of Snow: An Anthology of the Greatest Writing About NepalHead of Zeus #ad - House of snow is the biggest, most comprehensive and most beautiful collection of writing about Nepal in print.
 Hundreds of thousands were made homeless and UNESCO World Heritage sites were destroyed.
 Here are explorers and mountaineers, poets and political journalists, laxmi Prasad Devkota and ManjushreeThapa – all hand-picked by well-known authors and scholars of Nepali literature including Samrat Upadhyay, Michael Hutt, national treasures and international stars such as Michael Palin and Jon Krakauer, Isabella Tree and Thomas Bell.

-House of Snow: An Anthology of the Greatest Writing About Nepal #ad - All profits from sales will be donated to charities providing relief from the 2015 earthquakes.
+All profits from sales will be donated to charities providing relief from the 2015 earthquakes.
 Over 7, 000 people lost their lives and more than twice as many were injured.
 In april 2015, catastrophic earthquakes left Nepal devastated.
 It includes over 50 excerpts of fiction and non-fiction inspired by the breathtaking landscapes and rich cultural heritage of this fascinating country.

 While the Gods Were Sleeping: A Journey Through Love and Rebellion in NepalSeal Press #ad - Love and marriage brought american anthropologist Elizabeth Enslin to a world she never planned to make her own: a life among Brahman in-laws in a remote village in the plains of Nepal.
 As she faced the challenges of married life, she discovered as much about human resilience, birth, and the capacity for courage, and childrearing in a foreign culture, as she did about herself.